paigerodeghero/ComputerGameCodingCamp/day4.md

           - Meet with partner (15 mins).
 Each partner walks the other partner through the game code at a high level.
           - Meet back in class.
 Each student will walk through their chosen game and share with peers.
 (20 mins)

-      - Activity
-        - Drawing a pretty maze with tilemap
-        - Using preexisting tile map categories: Forest, Dungeon, etc.
-        - Show them how to create Pacman&#39;s maze.

    - Homework: Draw a new maze.
 (20 mins)
         - Let&#39;s draw a new PacMan maze.
 Do this on paper.
 You can use another piece of paper as a ruler if you do not have one.
 Create your own maze, but make sure that _you do not have any dead ends_.
 Don&#39;t forget to leave a place for Pacman to start the game.
 Leave an empty spot somewhere else in case Pacman encounters any future enemies.